No. 01

 BrandTender pastries

-A dairy-containing blend that is useful when tenderness is more important than dairy-free fit.
+A dairy-containing blend (includes milk powder) useful when tenderness matters more than dairy-free fit.

 View merchant pageNo.
 04